Should Lotto Exposed Declare This eBook to be Exposed or Approved?

 All that having been said, I suppose I should start writing the review.

 What I claim is that the tools I have developed and the understanding of the problem I have arrived at can be helpful to those who are writing their own lotto prediction code.

-When you are dealing with long odds (a huge number of possible algorithms with only a few that might work), the prudent approach focuses on rapid identification of odds-neutral results and elimination of the algorithms that produce those.
+When you are dealing with long odds (a huge number of possible algorithms with only a few that might work), the prudent approach focuses on the rapid identification of odds-neutral results and the elimination of the algorithms that produce those.

 My eBook shows you the concept of odds neutrality and guides you in the application of that concept.
 Frankly, with possible approaches so varied, I have to apply the concepts manually in a manner custom-designed for each algorithm.
 That is NOT automated in any way.
 There is no demo app.
 There is no complete set of related project files.

 Frequently, I do a quick mental calculation.
 The trick is knowing what factors to take from the output of your selection algorithm under consideration.
 From there, it’s a simple ratio comparison.
 But the extraction of these factors is not easily programmed into a general solution.